godopy/godopy/README.md

 The bindings are a work in progress.
 Some planned features are missing and the existing APIs can be unstable!

+Godot 4 features are not yet supported, master branch tracks Godot 3.2 This will change in the near future, master branch will track the Godot's master

 ## Features